 Supporting livelihoods and new tech to tackle the COVID-19 pandemic

 In Nepal, more than 70 per cent of the economically active population is involved in the informal sector, according to ILO.
 With the ongoing COVID-19 crisis, this group together with migrants, daily wage earners and small business owners face severe constraints in terms of making a living - on top of the health hazards posed by the virus - and risk falling back or deeper into poverty.
-Local governments' ability to disseminate quick and accessible information about COVID-19, including through new digital solutions, must also be strengthened to fight the epidemic and its knock-on effects across the country.
+Local governments' ability to disseminate quick and accessible information about COVID-19, including through new digital and innovative solutions, must also be strengthened to fight the epidemic and its knock-on effects across the country.